tomsWebConsulting/twcsl/Block/Calendar/Calendar Block All Day Time Hide/README.md

       * Site-wide

-        * Use this option if you want to have this effect on all pages.
+        * Use this option if you want to have this effect on all Pages.

         * Add the following code to Website > Pages > Custom Code >
           Code Injection > FOOTER.